onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 The node should be accessible via its FQDN.
 You can supply your own FQDN or use the subdomain delegation feature of Onedata, which will generate FQDN within the domain managed by the Onezone service.

+### SSL certificate

+Oneprovider can automatically provide a LE (Let's Encrypt) certificate for the node, which is the default action.
+You can also provide your own certificate manually.

 ### Preparing the node